About Knitting Software, Stitch Pattern Systems,

-***I have this option but never use it so unless you are going to make clothes for dolls and animals I would not buy it.
+***I had this option but never used it so unless you are going to make clothes for dolls and animals I would not buy it.

 I highly recommend this software to any beginner and to anyone before you decide on one of the more expensive machine knitting software suites.
 At $30 a pop you really cannot go wrong, lets face it it, at that cost it is just about a weeks worth of coffee!
 You may just stay with this software package and not upgrade to a more expensive software suite as it very well could meet your needs nicely.
 I used this for years before I upgraded to DAK and I still use it for simple items.
 I could not find any screen shots of the software in play, but it is user friendly.